dictionaria/pydictionaria/docs/intro-git.md

 `git` is a distributed version control system, which allows collaborators to manage and keep track of changes to a project.
-Dictionaria uses `git` to manage both the source code of its associated programs and the actual dictionaray data.
+Dictionaria uses `git` to manage both the source code of its associated programs and the actual dictionary data.
 This document gives a brief introduction to the concepts at work with git.

 All the examples use `git`'s standard command-line interface.
 Note that there